Briannider/api-modda/README.md

 # Modda API

-This API provides a platform for managing and accessing a wide range of fashion products (in process, including jackets, scarves, boots, hoodies, and beanies.
+This API provides a platform for managing and accessing a wide range of fashion products (in process), including jackets, scarves, boots, hoodies, and beanies.
 Designed to work seamlessly with a web application, this API allows for robust handling of product data, categories, and search functionalities for a smooth and engaging user experience.

 ## Table of Contents
 - [Features](#features)